conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

 .. _self-hosted_azure-config:

-Conda-Smithy is capable of doing things beyond CF's purposes, it also allows setting up self-hosted agents for non-CF infrastructures.
-Here is an example demonstrating that:
+Below is the configuration for setting up a self-hosted Azure agent:

 .. code-block:: yaml